Prashanna-Raj-Pandit/STAT-561--Predictive-Modeling/README.md

-Repository Structure
+## Repository Structure

+**LinearRegression.R:**  Linear regression models for patient satisfaction, muscle mass (with polynomial terms), and physician counts, including forward/backward selection.
+**logistics_regression.R:** Multinomial logistic regression for absenteeism categories and binary logistic regression for flu shot uptake, with EDA and model selection.
+**Model diagnostics.pdf:** Analysis of student performance (linear regression) and loan approval (logistic regression), with detailed model diagnostics and proposed interventions.
-HW4.R: Analysis of absenteeism data using Lasso, Ridge, and Elastic Net regression for continuous outcomes and Lasso for multinomial classification.
+**Model diagnostic.R:** Analysis of absenteeism data using Lasso, Ridge, and Elastic Net regression for continuous outcomes and Lasso for multinomial classification.
-Project.R: Customer churn analysis with Poisson, Negative Binomial, Ridge, and Lasso regression, plus logistic regression for complaint prediction with SMOTE for class imbalance.
+**Project.R:** Customer churn analysis with Poisson, Negative Binomial, Ridge, and Lasso regression, plus logistic regression for complaint prediction with SMOTE for class imbalance.
-LinearRegression.R: Linear regression models for patient satisfaction, muscle mass (with polynomial terms), and physician counts, including forward/backward selection. logistics_regression.R: Multinomial logistic regression for absenteeism categories and binary logistic regression for flu shot uptake, with EDA and model selection.
-Model diagnostics.pdf: Analysis of student performance (linear regression) and loan approval (logistic regression), with detailed model diagnostics and proposed interventions.

-Installation
+## Installation
 To run the scripts in this repository, ensure you have R installed along with the required packages.
 Follow these steps:

-Install R from CRAN.
+## Install R from CRAN.
 Install the necessary R packages by running the following commands in R:

 install.packages(c("dplyr", "readxl", "ggplot2", "corrplot", "nnet", "caret", "MASS", "pROC", "car", "glmnet", "lattice", "DMwR2", "themis", "recipes"))

-Clone this repository to your local machine:
+## Clone this repository to your local machine:

 git clone https://github.com/your-username/your-repo-name.git